 |Farming (Sustainable, organic, biodynamic)||Organic & biodynamic|

-The vines on the estate are 15-20+ years old with some parcels from 60 to 80 years old.
+The vines on the estate are 5-40+ years old with some parcels from 60 to 80 years old.
 The soil is argilo-silicieux (clay and sand).
-When Laura purchased the estate it was already being farmed “agriculture raisonnée” (or sustainable agriculture).
-At the very beginning Laura set a path to becoming an organically farmed estate and will soon have certification.
-She has also adopted some aspects of biodynamics.
+When the estate was founded it was already being farmed “agriculture raisonnée” (or sustainable agriculture).
 The cellar is equipped with state of the art vinification tools allowing minimal intervention to craft more authentic wines.
-Laura practices rigorous parcel selections in the vineyard, mostly hand harvesting, picking grapes when they are phenolicly ripe, and ferments using naturally occurring yeast.
+Rigorous parcel selections are practiced in the vineyard, mostly hand harvesting, picking grapes when they are phenolicly ripe, and ferments using naturally occurring yeast.

 Cour-Cheverny is a miniscule 48 hectare appellation.
 The Romorantin grape, grown in the Loire Valley since the sixteenth century, is the sole grape of the appellation.
 It makes crisp, acidic, minerally white wines.
-Terra Laura is one of only 11 producers of Cour-Cheverny.
+Domaine de Montcy is one of only 11 producers of Cour-Cheverny.

 |Wine||Blend||Vine Age||Soil Type||Vineyard Area ha or acres|